Wednesday, June 5

 Exhibitor registration is now open for this event.
 Sponsorship opportunities are available.
 For more information or to explore sponsoring this event, contact Lesley Edwards, Events Manager, at firstname.lastname@example.org or (807) 624-2621.

-- 1:45 PM Energy Infrastructure Opportunities: Panel Discussion with energy, power, and gas organizations
+- 1:45 PM – Energy Infrastructure Opportunities: Panel Discussion

-- 3:20 PM Mining Industry Opportunities: Panel Discussion with representatives from area mining organizations
+- 3:20 PM – Mining Industry Opportunities: Panel Discussion (concurrent with Procurement Roundtable above)

 Dr. Zhirun Yuan has been working with FPInnovations since 1997 after obtaining his Ph.D. degree in Chemical Engineering from University of New Brunswick, Canada.
 He is also an adjunct professor in the Chemical Engineering Department of the University of New Brunswick.